atoptima/Coluna.jl/README.md

 Coluna is a branch-and-price-and-cut framework written in Julia.
-The user introduces his problem formulation using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension
+The user introduces an original MIP that model his problem using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension
 [BlockDecomposition](https://github.com/atoptima/BlockDecomposition.jl).
-Then, Coluna reformulates the user problem and optimizes the reformulation using the algorithms chosen by the user.
+Then, Coluna reformulates the original MIP and optimizes the reformulation using the algorithms chosen by the user.
 Coluna aims to be very modular and tweakable so that any user can define the behavior of his customized branch-and-price-and-cut algorithm.

 ## Installation